• Skip to primary navigation

 • This focaccia is best served warm, with cheese, straight out of the oven.
 Leftovers will keep in the fridge for up to 3 days.
 Re-heat at 350 until warmed through before serving.

-« Thyme Roasted Chicken with Caramelized Shallots & Grapes
+« Roasted Chicken with Caramelized Grapes & Shallots: Fall in a Skillet

 Pear Galette »